 Peyote is a powerful psychedelic.
 Its active ingredient is mescaline.
 Although peyote is not physically addicting, it can lead to psychological dependence, madness, and death.
 Not surprisingly, it’s Schedule I drug.
 Peyote addiction signs are a distortion of thinking, troubles sleeping, obsession with spirituality and legal problems.
-In the case of peyote addiction, seek treatment immediately for you or your loved ones.
+In the case of peyote addiction, seek treatment immediately.

 Cactus are unusual plants, they resist extreme conditions.
 Yet still, they bring beauty into our homes with their shapes and flowers.
 However, cacti are favorite of some people not because of their floral value but because of their ingredients.
 In particular, the peyote cactus and the active hallucinogen mescaline in it.